cturner0206/Project_1_Coffee_Shop_Sales_Dashboard/README.md

   </tr>
  </table>

 # Findings

+### **Daily Sales Trends:**
-- Daily sales follow the same trend of peaking from around 7am through 10am regardless of the month or store location.
+  - Daily sales peak between approximately 7 AM and 10 AM, regardless of the month or store location.

-- Besides February being slightly lower than January in sales (likely due to there being less days), sales have been steadily increasing MoM.
+### **Month-over-Month Sales:**
+  - Sales have been steadily increasing month-over-month (MoM), with February showing slightly lower sales than January, likely due to fewer days in the month.

+### **Sales by Location:**
+  - Each of the three store locations has total sales around $230k:
+    - Hell's Kitchen: $236.5k
+    - Astoria: $232.2k
+    - Lower Manhattan: $230k
-- The three different store locations have around 230k total sales each (Hell's Kitchen 236.5k, Astoria 232.2k, Lower Manhattan 230k) and follow the very similar top selling product trends over both quarters.
+  - All locations exhibit very similar top-selling product trends over both quarters.

+### **Top 10 Products as a Percentage of Total Sales:**
-- The percent of the top 10 selling products compared to total sales by location is Astoria at 80.74%, Lower Manhattan at 78.3%, and Hell's Kitchen at 77.7%.
+  - The percentage of total sales attributed to the top 10 selling products by location is as follows:
+    - Astoria: **80.74%**
+    - Lower Manhattan: **78.3%**
+    - Hell's Kitchen: **77.7%**

+### **Total Transactions:**
-- Lower Manhattan has around 3k less total transactions (47.7k) compared to the other two locations (50.6k).
+  - Lower Manhattan has approximately 3,000 fewer total transactions (47.7k) compared to the other two locations, which each have around 50.6k transactions.

 # Recommendations

+**Evening Sales Initiatives:**
-- Evening Sales Initiatives: Explore opportunities to increase sales during slower hours (after 10 AM).
+ - Explore opportunities to increase sales during slower hours (after 10 AM).
 Consider offering discounts or special events in the late afternoon or evening to attract customers.

+**Morning Promotions:**
-- Morning Promotions: Capitalize on peak hours by offering morning specials (e.g., buy one, get one free, or discounts on certain drinks) to increase foot traffic.
+ - Capitalize on peak hours by offering morning specials (e.g., buy one, get one free, or discounts on certain drinks) to increase foot traffic.

+**Diversify Menu:**
-- Diversify Menu: Given the reliance on the top 10 products, consider introducing seasonal items or limited-time offerings to attract customers and keep the menu fresh.
+ - Given the reliance on the top 10 products, consider introducing seasonal items or limited-time offerings to attract customers and keep the menu fresh.